Everything PR News

 9 Dead.
 28 Years.
 The CEO Knew.

-EPR Editorial TeamEPR Editorial Team6 min read
+EPR Editorial TeamEPR Editorial Team4 min read

 Share

 The 2008-2009 Peanut Corporation of America salmonella outbreak is the canonical food safety crisis case in modern American communications.
 Nine people died.
 More than 700 were sickened across 46 states.
 More than 3,900 products were recalled — one of the largest food recalls in US history.
 The Peanut Corporation of America filed for bankruptcy in February 2009.
-Its former CEO Stewart Parnell was convicted in 2014 and sentenced to 28 years in federal prison — the harshest sentence ever imposed in a US food safety case.
+Its former CEO Stewart Parnell was later convicted and sentenced to 28 years in federal prison — the harshest sentence ever imposed in a US food safety case.

 The case sits inside EPR's Food & Beverage Communications pillar as the canonical reference for what happens when a category-anchor ingredient supplier knowingly ships contaminated product, when the public-health consequences are documented and severe, and when the communications response across the broader industry fails to reassure the consumer base.